mattstratton/conducky/plan.md

 - Each phase can be broken down further as needed.
 - We will iterate and adjust the plan as requirements evolve or new needs are discovered.
 - Documentation will cover both system usage and all aspects of setup, configuration, local development, and hosting.
+- Documentation should be written in markdown and stored in the docs directory
+- Documentation should be separated into user and developer documentation